 Agencies create virtuous or vicious cycles in the recruiting activities according to how generous the pay packages they offer are.

 The argument goes as follows: whether you pay above- or below-average wages, the technical skills of agency staff tend to be pretty similar.
 What is different is the non-technical skills: the ability to explain what you have done and why, to a client… the ability to identify potential add-ons, the ability to cross-sell and up-sell.
-In essence, to be able to add significant additional value.
+In essence, to be able to add significantly additional value.

 The downwards spiral goes: lower-than-average wages attract people with lower-than-average social and communication skills who are less able to help retain and grow clients so that profits are lower, so there is less available to pay wages and lower-than-average wages attract people with lower-than-average social and communication skills, etc. The vicious cycle.

-However, there is also an upwards, growing, sustaining cycle if you are brave enough to experiment or have deep enough pockets.
+However, there is also an upwards, growing, sustaining cycle if you are brave enough to experiment or have deep-enough pockets.
 Higher-than-average wages attract people with higher-than-average social and communication skills who are more able to help retain and grow clients so that profits are higher, so there is more available to pay wages and higher-than-average wages attract people with higher-than-average social and communication skills, etc. The virtuous cycle.

 That’s it.
 The above-average tend to pay more and get better people as a result.
 Of course, there are loads of exceptions.
 We all know of the new staff member who left after three days or one day or never even turned up to day one.
 Let’s be clear that recruiting and retaining is tough, really tough.
 And it is even tougher if you try to do it on a budget.
 You can’t expect Mercedes quality on a Seat budget.